jwtk/jjwt/README.md

 > **Warning**
 >
-> **The JWT specification only standardizes compression for JWEs (Encrypted JWTs), however JJWT supports it for JWS
+> **The JWT specifications tandardizes compression for JWEs (Encrypted JWTs) ONLY, however JJWT supports it for JWS
 > (Signed JWTs) as well**.
 >
 > If you are positive that a JWT you create with JJWT will _also_ be parsed with JJWT,